cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 disqusPage: 'Chapter 1: Intro'
 ---

-## Installing the framework
+## Installing the framework (Linux and Mac)

 In order to be able to develop with Meteor, you will need three basic components: Nodejs, NPM and the Meteor framework itself.
+Meteor will take care of installing Nodejs and npm for you - and these will always be the correct versions for the app you are developing!

-So, to get what you need, run the following command in your system terminal:
+So, to get what you need, simply run the following command in your system terminal:

 ```
 curl https://install.meteor.com/ | sh